 The English branch of the family is represented by Martin, a barrister who has done much to enable the emigration of his Austrian relatives.
 Martin is the son of Leopold, the Silberberg who settled in the north of England and worked his way up from a Manchester warehouse to becoming chairman of the company, a J.P. and an Alderman of the City.
 But what strikes Stefan is ‘the self-evident fact that Leopold Silberberg had not only taken from this country, built up for himself and his family a prosperous career within it, but had given to it at the same time.’
 He had financed concerts and public libraries and the like, and had inaugurated welfare work in the Manchester slums.
 Where Gustav von Silberberg’s activities, Stefan remembers, ‘had been far more narrowly confined to his immediate family circle’.
 Leopold, with his ‘wide sympathies, genuine culture and altruistic mode of living’ offers an alternative model for a wealthy Jew.

-The book’s last chapters chart the relationship between Stefan and Camilla Delmonte, who comes from the English branch of another cosmopolitan Jewish family.
+The book’s last chapters chart the relationship between Stefan and Camilla Delmonte, a character who had appeared in Eunice Buckley’s earlier Family from Vienna and Destination Unknown; she comes from the English branch of another cosmopolitan Jewish family.
 He met her through his friend Lorenz, one of those who had ‘escaped from the Nazis bodily’ but ‘were not always able to make good that escape in spirit.’Lorenz had spent time in Dachau, and though he is now safe in England, ‘in his fevered imagination he had returned to that foul place where men were driven insane by fear, turned into whimpering, pitiful wrecks tortured out of any resemblance to human beings’.
-Camilla (a writer, and a character who seems to be a stand-in for the author herself) had cared deeply for Lorenz, but gradually forms a new relationship with Stefan, the conscientious and caring doctor who, faced with the most appalling and personally painful instance of Nazi cruelty, commits himself to ‘greater integrity of living’; powerless to affect the large process of history, he can at least do good on a small, local scale.
+Camilla had cared deeply for Lorenz, but gradually forms a new relationship with Stefan, the conscientious and caring doctor who, faced with the most appalling and personally painful instance of Nazi cruelty, commits himself to ‘greater integrity of living’; powerless to affect the large process of history, he can at least do good on a small, local scale.

 In Stefan and Camilla we can see Rose Allatini working through her own complicated feelings about her Jewish heritage.
 In early adulthood she had been distancing herself from it.
 I doubt if she ever had any serious attachment to the Jewish religion, and from about 1918 she had allied herself with theosophy, and to be a theosophist, a Jewish character in one of her other novels explains,“is to be more goyish even than a goy.”’
 It was Hitler who in the nineteen-thirties made her reassess her Jewishness as something she could not escape, and something she should not want to escape.
 Far from being escapist ‘romance novels’, the books she wrote during the Second World War tackle large issues with intelligence and a willingness to face uncomfortable facts.